bertomartin/Halbert/README.markdown

 ## Naming

-Named after Tom Halbert, my first CS professor in high school who admonished students to create "shell" for easy cut and pasting so that we could get to the the business of coding more quickly.
+Named after Tom Halbert, my first CS professor in high school who admonished students to create "shell" code snippets for easy cut and pasting so that we could get to the the business of coding more quickly.

 ## Author